songololo/aiovectortiler/README.md

 # aiovectortiler

-An asynchronous micro vector tile application that serves data from PostGIS.
+aiovectortiler is an asynchronous micro vector tile application that serves data from PostGIS.

 It is based on the [Utilery](https://github.com/tilery/aiovectortiler) package created by Yohan Boniface.